shruti-analytics/atliq-promo-performance-analysis/README.md

 The analysis provides deep insights and recommendations across the following key areas:

-- **Store-Level Analysis:** Identifying top- and low-performing stores and cities during festive campaigns.
+- **Store-Level Analysis:** Identifying top and low-performing stores and cities during festive campaigns.
 - **Promotion Performance:** Measuring uplift in revenue and units sold across different promotion types.
 - **Product & Category Insights:** Understanding which categories and products responded best to promotions.

+An interactive PowerBI dashboard can be downloaded [here.]